Emilia-Romagna: High Middle Ages to early modern period

 Following the rise of Napoleon, the region of Emilia came under French control.
 The first red, white and green national flag of a sovereign Italian state was adopted on 7 January 1797, when the Fourteenth Parliament of the Cispadane Republic (1797), on the proposal of deputy Giuseppe Compagnoni, decreed "to make universal the ... standard or flag of three colours, green, white, and red ...": For having proposed the green, white and red tricolour flag, Giuseppe Compagnoni is considered the "father of the Italian flag".

-After the Congress of Vienna in 1815, there was a growing movement for Italian national unity and independence.
+After the Congress of Vienna in 1815, a growing movement for Italian national unity and independence emerged.
 In 1848, a revolution in Vienna initiated uprisings against Austrian rule.
-The following decades saw uprisings in several regions and, in 1861, the Kingdom of Italy was established.
-During this Italian Unification, the territories of Emilia and Romagna would be incorporated into the new nation.
+Over the following decades, uprisings spread to several regions, and in 1861 the Kingdom of Italy was established.
+During this Italian Unification, the territories of Emilia and Romagna were incorporated into the new nation.

 Late modern and contemporary

-In the 16th century, most of what would become Emilia-Romagna had been seized by the Papal States, but the territories of Parma, Piacenza, and Modena remained independent until Emilia-Romagna became part of the Italian kingdom between 1859 and 1861.
+In the 16th century, the Papal States seized most of what would become Emilia-Romagna, but the territories of Parma, Piacenza, and Modena remained independent until Emilia-Romagna became part of the Italian kingdom between 1859 and 1861.

-After the First world war, Emilia-Romagna was at the centre of the so-called Biennio Rosso, a period of left-wing agitations that paved the way for Benito Mussolini's coup d'état in 1922 and the birth of the Fascist regime in Italy.
-Mussolini, a native of Emilia-Romagna, sponsored the rise of many hierarchs coming from his same region, such as Italo Balbo, Dino Grandi and Edmondo Rossoni.
+After the First World War, Emilia-Romagna was at the center of the so-called Biennio Rosso, a period of left-wing agitations that paved the way for Benito Mussolini's coup d'état in 1922 and the birth of the Fascist regime in Italy.
+Mussolini, a native of Emilia-Romagna, sponsored the rise of many hierarchs from his region, such as Italo Balbo, Dino Grandi, and Edmondo Rossoni.

-Towards the end of the Second World War, Emilia-Romagna was occupied by Germany and has been the theatre of numerous Nazi war crimes, such as the Marzabotto massacre in which 770 innocent civilians were brutally executed by German troops.
+Towards the end of the Second World War, Emilia-Romagna was occupied by Germany and was the theatre of numerous Nazi war crimes, such as the Marzabotto massacre in which 770 innocent civilians were brutally executed by German troops.

 During the Cold war era, Bologna, traditionally a left-wing city, was particularly hit by political street violence and terrorism; in 1980 a far-right terrorist group detonated a bomb at the city's main railway station, killing 85 people and wounding more than 200.

 After the referendum of 2006, seven municipalities of Montefeltro were detached from the Province of Pesaro and Urbino (Marche) to join that of Rimini on 15 August 2009.
 The municipalities are Casteldelci, Maiolo, Novafeltria, Pennabilli, San Leo, Sant'Agata Feltria and Talamello.

-On 20 and 29 May 2012 two powerful earthquakes struck the central area of the region, killing 27 people and causing substantial damages to the region's artistic heritage as well as to numerous manufacturing facilities.
+On 20 and 29 May 2012, two powerful earthquakes struck the central area of the region, killing 27 people and causing substantial damage to the region's artistic heritage as well as to numerous manufacturing facilities.
 The 5.8 magnitude earthquake left 14,000 people temporarily homeless.